-A study by Garret, Lazzaro, and Sharot (2016) tested dishonestly escalation and its underlying mechanism by combining brain imaging with a behavioral task in which participants were given repeated opportunities to fake.
+A study by Garret, Lazzaro, and Sharot (2016) tested dishonestly escalation and its underlying mechanism by combining brain imaging with a behavioral task in which participants were given repeated opportunities to overclaiming.
 The results suggest that repeated small lies may have paved the way for larger lies over time, especially if under self-serving conditions.
 In other words, the brain adapts to dishonesty.
-Thus, it is possible that participants in study 2 faked more across fake 2 (define instructions) because of adaption to faking.
-Perhaps future studies should test for self-serving biases to predict faking.
+Thus, it is possible that participants in study 2 overclaimingd more across overclaiming 2 (define instructions) because of adaption to overclaiming.
+Perhaps future studies should test for self-serving biases to predict overclaiming.

 On the other hand, not all human behavior involves planful or deliberate control by the self.
 Recent studies have shown that a great deal of human behavior is influenced by automatic or nonconscious processes (Barg, 1994 & 1997).
 A concept known as ego depletion describes a temporary decrease in the self's capacity to engage in volitional action (including controlling the environment, controlling the self, making choices, and initiating action) caused by prior exercise of volition.
 The core idea behind ego depletion is that the self's acts of volition draw on some limited resource, resembling strength or energy, such that one act of volition will have a depleting effect on the volitions that follow and typically seem to promote greater reliance on automatic responses (Baumiester, 1998).
-In , faking increased across fake score 1 (know/use instructions), but not fake score 2 (define instructions).
-These results were unexpected because we hypothesized that a more direct use of instruction could reveal some faking instances might have been due to ambiguous instructions.
+In Study 2, overclaiming increased across overclaiming score 1 (know/use instructions), but not overclaiming score 2 (define instructions).
+These results were unexpected because we hypothesized that a more direct use of instruction could reveal some overclaiming instances might have been due to ambiguous instructions.
 However, our findings indicated contrasting results.
-Alternatively, the increases in fake score across repetitive assessments in our study might represent the effects of ego depletion.
-It is possible that previous active responses in the WKT expended participants’ cognitive energy, resulting in reliance of automatic responses which may promote faking.
-If faking as a form of deception increases with ego depletion, it suggests one reason why people may engage in deception even when they do not necessarily intend to.
+Alternatively, the increases in overclaiming score across repetitive assessments in our study might represent the effects of ego depletion.
+It is possible that previous active responses in the WKT expended participants’ cognitive energy, resulting in reliance of automatic responses which may promote overclaiming.
+If overclaiming as a form of deception is largely an automatic response that increases with ego depletion, it suggests one reason why people may engage in deception even when they do not necessarily intend to.

 Dishonesty as the control process/elaborative lies

-Dishonesty and learning
+Dishonesty and learning/ social costs- distrust, suspicion

+Overclaiming in academic environments- reduction in learning efficacy?

+the overclaiming method also adds a unique element to scholastic testing, namely, a measure of knowledge self-enhancement.
+Paulhus, Delroy L..
+University of British Columbia, Vancouver, BC, Canada, dpaulhus@psych.ubc.ca Dubois, Patrick J, 2014

+Schooling without learning: Thirty years of cheating in high school.
+By: Schab, Fred, Adolescence, 00018449, 19911201, Vol. 26, Issue 104

+A survey instrument, developed in 1968 and administered to 1,629 high school students in 1969.
+1,100 students in 1979, and 1,291 students in 1989, asked them to respond to items regarding the following: (1) the amount of cheating believed going on, (2) who was most guilty, (3) reasons given for cheating, (4) the courses in which most cheating occurred, (5) how to punish cheaters and by whom, (6) beliefs regarding dishonesty in society, and (7) confessions of their own dishonest behaviors in school.
+Between 1969 and 1989, student responses reflected increasingly pessimistic opinions about dishonesty in school and society.
+Fear of failure remained the most common reason for cheating.
+Math and science were the courses in which cheating most often occurred.